Khurrm/admin-sdk-mobile-actions/README.md

 # listPendingDevices
 This Program list all of the pending devices that are not approved at present.
 These devices can also be checked via the the [google admin console](www.admin.google.com).

+# listBlockedDevices
+This Program list all of the blocked devices that are not approved at present.
+These devices can also be checked via the the [google admin console](www.admin.google.com).

+# listApprovedDevices
+This Program list all of the approved devices that are not approved at present.
+These devices can also be checked via the the [google admin console](www.admin.google.com).